reply-fr/sustainable-personal-accounts/README.md

 ### Step 1 - Deploy AWS Control Tower

-The best fit for Sustainable Personal Account is to add it to an AWS Organizations deployed as part of Control Tower.
+The sweet spot for Sustainable Personal Account is to add it to an AWS Organizations deployed as part of Control Tower.

 Reference:
 - [AWS Control Tower Workshops](https://controltower.aws-management.tools/)